MrNimbus777/CRouter/README.md

 * This will trigger the plugin:
   `/app/handlers/some_route.cpp`

 Each plugin defines the logic for that route.
-The structure of plugin defines a freedom of structure, where you can implement any solution to your specific tasks.
+The structure of plugin defines a freedom, where you can implement any solution to your specific tasks.

 ---